19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Restrictions on withdrawal from medisave account

 16\.—(1) Notwithstanding anything in section 15, a member of the Fund, or a committee of his person or of his estate appointed under the Mental Disorders and Treatment Act (Cap.
-178), shall not be entitled to withdraw any sum standing to the member’s credit in the medisave account under section 15(2)(a), (d) or (e) or (3) if the amount in his medisave account does not exceed the prescribed amount.
+178), shall not be entitled to withdraw any sum standing to the member’s credit in the medisave account under section 15(2)(a), (d), (e), (f) or (g), (3) or (4) if the amount in his medisave account does not exceed the prescribed amount.

 [15/2006 wef 01/07/2006]